Canjia-Huang/SH-cross-frame/README.md

 ...
 ```

-Under the "-v" option, a `.geogram` visualization file will also be created, which can be opened with [Vorpaview](https://github.com/BrunoLevy/geogram/wiki/Vorpaview) (the visualization software from the Geogram library).
+Under the `-v` option, a `.geogram` visualization file will also be created, which can be opened with [Vorpaview](https://github.com/BrunoLevy/geogram/wiki/Vorpaview) (the visualization software from the Geogram library).

 ## Example